UFC 295 card in full with two titles on the line

 All you need to know as two title fights top the card at Madison Square Garden in New York City

-The light-heavyweight title and interim heavyweight belt will be on the line at UFC 295 this weekend, after a shake-up to the card at Madison Square Garden.
+The light-heavyweight title and interim heavyweight belt will be on the line at UFC 295 tonight, after a shake-up to the card at Madison Square Garden.

 The original main event pitted heavyweight champion Jon Jones against divisional great Stipe Miocic, but an injury to Jones led to the cancellation of that bout.
-It also led to the announcement of Tom Aspinall vs Sergei Pavlovich, with the Briton and Russian now squaring off for the interim title on Saturday.
+It also led to the announcement of Tom Aspinall vs Sergei Pavlovich, with the Briton and Russian now squaring off for the interim title.

 That is the new co-main event, while the initial co-main event has been elevated to headline status, as Jiri Prochazka fights Alex Pereira for the vacant light-heavyweight belt.